santagaz/forcer/README.md

 [![Code Climate](https://codeclimate.com/github/gazazello/forcer/badges/gpa.svg)](https://codeclimate.com/github/gazazello/forcer)
 [![Test Coverage](https://codeclimate.com/github/gazazello/forcer/badges/coverage.svg)](https://codeclimate.com/github/gazazello/forcer/coverage)

-Forcer is a ruby command line application and gem designed to help force.com developers who utilize git and proper development process that includes:
+Forcer is a ruby command line application and gem for operations with Salesforce Metadata (Metadata API) faster than traditional ANT tool.
+Forcer is designed to help Force.com developers who use "proper" development process that includes:

+1. Git (Every deployment and every change to any _tracked_ project component is committed to a git repo)
-1. every developer should have a separate dev_org\dev_sandbox
+1. A separate dev_org\dev_sandbox for every developer
-2. code reviews
-3. parallel development of multiple features by a single developer
+2. Parallel development of multiple features by a single developer (can use single Dev Org)
+3. Code reviews

-advantages over traditional ant scripts:
+Advantages over traditional ANT tool scripts:

 1. Configurability
 2. Commands for specific tasks (i.e. delete components or rename components)
-3. Easily add REST Api functionality (i.e. load initial data after new org created)
+3. Easily adding REST Api functionality (i.e. load initial data after new org created)

-This project is inspired by metaforce.
-It turned out to be easier to start my own project after trying to understand how metaforce is written and attempting to contribute into it.
-So after days of reading metaforces code and trying to understand, how SOAP api calls are done to salesforce and how 'thor' is used to create command line app, I was ready to write my own tool.
+This project is written in Ruby and inspired by Metaforce.
+It turned out to be easier to start my own project after trying to understand how Metaforce is written and attempting to contribute into it.
+So after days of reading Metaforce's code and trying to understand, how SOAP api calls are done to Salesforce and how 'thor' is used to create command line app, I was ready to write my own tool.
-The idea is to make structure of Forcer simpler than metaforce and let contributors understand code by reading smaller amount of files.
-I admit that my code is not perfect and far from professional ruby styles, so I will be glad if you help me.
+The idea is to make structure of Forcer simpler than Metaforce and let contributors understand code by reading smaller amount of files.
+I admit that my code is not perfect and far from professional ruby styles, so help is appreciated.
 But please lets keep this tool simple with only necessary commands and functionality.

 ## System Requirements